Terms of Sale

 1. SELLER'S CONDITIONS OF SALE APPLY

-(a) These are the Terms and Conditions of sale which apply to and govern all sales made by PAK STUFF Limited (registered in England and Wales with company number 12481217, whose registered office is at The Old Buttermarket Market Place, Tuxford, Newark, England, NG22 0LJ and whose VAT number is 344 2561 13) ('The Seller') to any person, company or firm who purchases goods from the Seller ('The Buyer'), whether the Seller is selling via one of its branches or online.
+(a) These are the Terms and Conditions of sale which apply to and govern all sales made by PAK STUFF Limited (registered in England and Wales with company number 12481217, whose registered office is at Fernwood Business Centre, Newark, NG24 3JP and whose VAT number is 344 2561 13) ('The Seller') to any person, company or firm who purchases goods from the Seller ('The Buyer'), whether the Seller is selling via one of its branches or online.

 (b) A Contract will be formed between the Seller and the Buyer in accordance with paragraph 2.